Skip to content

 • take action even if to provide equality of opportunity this requires more favourable treatment.

-What is involved in carrying out an Equality Impact Assessment?
+What is involved in carrying out an Equality Assessment?

-1. First we look at our data and any equality monitoring information and analyse who is and who is not using are services.
+1. First, we look at our data and any equality monitoring information and analyse who is and who is not using our services.
 We may also look at local and national research into different needs and consult with relevant stakeholders to identify whether the policy and so on will result in a differential impact such as more or less favourable treatment for one group;

 2. We will then try to determine the extent of the differential impact i.e. is the impact adverse and significant;